Proposal Development

 • Grant Planning: Develop a long-term grant strategy with RDS help, creating a clear roadmap for funding for each stage of your career.

 • Funding Searches: Learn to navigate the online funding database (Pivot) with individual training from RDS, and read the weekly OVPRI Funding Opportunities Newsletter to find announcements and opportunities for funding.
-RDS also can design customized funding searches for individual faculty, students, or units.

 • Navigating Submissions: RDS can help you interpret funding guidelines to develop competitive submission materials based on funder requirements.
-Our expertise helps researchers submit a strong, persuasive proposal that meets all the review criteria.

 Important Proposal Development Policies and Procedures